kr55/ssis-cataloger-docs/index.md

 {% include youtubePlayer.html id="t2h6xNVFQkc" %}

 ## Supported Sources and Targets
-- **SSIS for SQL Server**: SSIS catalog enabled in SQL Server.
+- **SSISDB in SQL Server**: SSIS catalog enabled in SQL Server (2012, 2014, 2016, 2017, 2019, 2022).
-- **SSIS for Azure Data Factory**: This is used when running SSIS packages in Azure using Azure data factory pipelines.
+- **SSIS runtime Azure Data Factory**: This is used when running SSIS packages in Azure using Azure data factory pipelines.
 - **SCMW export**: This is a unique export format for SSIS Catalog items.

 ## Key Features